Localization problems of Quillen: The -Theory Localization sequence

-Now we are ready to state the theorem on exact sequence of ${\BG}W$-groups.
+Now we are ready to state the theorem on homotopy fibration of ${\BG}W$-bispectra.

 \bT {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
-Let $Z\subseteq X$ be a closed subset, $grade(Z, X)=k$ and $U=X-Z$.
+Use other notations, as in (\ref{nota}, \ref{setUP}).
+Let $Z\subseteq X$ be a closed complete intersection subset, as in (\ref{CIsetUp}), with $grade(Z, X)=k$ and let $U=X-Z$.
 We also fix an invertible sheaf ${\SL}$ on $X$.
 We assume $1/2\in A$.
 Then the sequence

-is a fibratiion in the category $\mathrm{BiSp}$ of homotopy bispectra.
+is a homotopy fibration in the category $\mathrm{BiSp}$ of bispectra $\forall r\in {\BZ}$.
+The first map here is the zig-zag map given in (\ref{BiSpectrEquivho}).
 Consequently, there is a long exact sequence

 } \eT \pf Consider the sequence of dg categories with dualities and weak equivalences (quasi isomorphism)